nipy/nipy/doc/devel/usecases/transformations.rst

-I have an array *pixelarray* that represents voxels in an image and have a matrix/transform *mat* which represents the relation between the voxel coordinates and the coordinates in scanner space, *world coordinates*.
+I have an array *pixelarray* that represents voxels in an image and have a matrix/transform *mat* which represents the relation between the voxel coordinates and the coordinates in scanner space (world coordinates).
 I want to associate the array with the matrix::

   img = load_image(infile)